eevee/floof/docs/developers/authentication.rst

 Authentication in ``floof`` aims to provide the end user with both flexibility and a reasonably high standard of security.

-Two primary mechanisms of authentication are supported:
+Three primary mechanisms of authentication are supported:

+1. BrowserID
-1. OpenID
+2. OpenID
-2. TLS Client Certificates
+3. TLS Client Certificates

-It is expected that most users will use only OpenID, with just administrators and a minority of power users employing client certificates.
+It is expected that most users will use only BrowserID, with some using OpenID and just administrators and a minority of power users employing client certificates.

 In ``floof``, the scope of 'authentication' runs from the interpretation of `credential tokens` to the assignment of :term:`principal` identifiers.
 These